-For your grief to be fully resolved it also needs to be acknowledged by all the people closest to you and to your situation.
-Because in the case of early miscarriage, you don’t get to see the baby there is also no closure.
-This can create another obstacle in the grieving process and makes it all the more important that you grieve with your partner and your family and receive their full support and acknowledgment.
+For your grief to be fully resolved it also needs to be acknowledged by all the people closest to you and your situation.
+It's important that you grieve with your partner and your family and receive their full support and acknowledgment.

 5. Conceive the Inconceivable